CumulusNetworks/docs/content/cumulus-linux-37/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN.md

    This is expected behavior with Cumulus Linux; when you send an ICMP echo request to an IP address that is not in the same subnet using the `ping -I` command, Cumulus Linux creates a failed ARP entry for the destination IP address.

-   For more information, refer to {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/203403316-ICMP-Ping-Doesn-t-Work-when-Specifying-the-Interface-I-Option" text="this KB article">}}.
+   For more information, refer to {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/ICMP-Ping-Doesn-t-Work-when-Specifying-I-Option" text="this article">}}.

 - On Broadcom Trident II+ and Maverick-based switches, when a lookup is done after VXLAN decapsulation on the